plandes/markdown-link/README.md

 [![MELPA stable badge][melpa-stable-badge]][melpa-stable-link]
 [![Build Status][build-badge]][build-link]

-This library report on missing on used and undefined links in [markdown] formatted files.
+This library reports on missing on used and undefined links in [markdown] formatted files.
 It finds the following issues:

 * Bracketed references without links are provided without link definitions.